 - Under the influence of alcohol and/or drugs; or

 - Engaging in drag racing.

-These charges may also apply if a driver acts recklessly in a construction zone and kills a Department of Transportation or highway construction workers.
+These charges may also apply if a driver acts recklessly in a construction zone and kills a Department of Transportation or highway construction worker.

 Many drivers are well aware of Tennessee's strict laws pertaining to drunk driving, but not everyone realizes how complex the trial and sentencing process can be.